k4kfh/ArduinoCMRI/README.md

 ---------------
 **JMRI reports: unrecognized rep: "50 aa 00" etc / no responses to POLL requests** Make sure your `Serial.begin(...)` line is `Serial.begin(9600, SERIAL_8N2)`.
 Real C/MRI hardware uses 8 data bits, no parity, and *2* stop bits, which is different to regular serial which only has 1 stop bit.
 Most (i.e. cheap) USB to serial adapters will usually ignore the differences, however some are more rigorous in their parsing of serial data and won't work unless the Arduino is actually transmitting using 2 stop bits.
 Hence the `SERIAL_8N2` in the `Serial.begin(...)` line.

+**Other Issues with Serial**
+As stated above, previously there were issues with JMRI and non-FTDI-equipped Arduinos.
+This should not be a problem anymore (see [this issue](https://github.com/JMRI/JMRI/issues/259) and [this issue](https://github.com/madleech/ArduinoCMRI/issues/3) for more information) but if you encounter any problems it might not be a bad idea to try an Arduino with a true FTDI chip, such as a Duemilanove or a Nano.

 Protocol
 --------